-Well I think it had always been in the back of my mind for years, but I guess it was all the radio success I had with Ravedigger, and having a great team round me like MC Risky that made me think it was time to put it together.
+Well, I think it had always been in the back of my mind for years, but I guess it was all the radio success I had with Ravedigger, and having a great team around me like MC Risky that made me think it was time to put it together.

 Its been such a learning curve for me, its nothing like DJ´ing, even both are performances essentially.
 I do love DJ´ing and will never stop, but I think its all about upping the ante for 2012!

 What are your plans for 2012?
 Can we expect a new album?

 Thanks, Danny - we look forward to checking it out.